Mr-Conos/Rock-API/docs/source/index.rst

 **Rock API** is an API that allows you to view rocks and find the ratings on them.
 However, this isn't a regular "rock finding" API...
 We have rocks like, `crunchy rock`, `moonrock`, and MANY more.
 This API was made for entertainment purposes.
 Use this API in your Discord bot for commands like `pls rock` or `!randomrock`.
 You can also use it in your website for.... something.

 .. note::
    This project is under active development.
-The documentation is updated accordingly.
+This documentation is updated accordingly.

 Features: